lynnlangit/Hello-AWS-Data-Services/0a_aws_client_setups/README.md

 ---

-## Tools for Scripts and Code
+## Download AWS Tools (Scripts and Code)

-- Main AWS Tools site -- https://aws.amazon.com/tools/
+Main AWS Tools site -- https://aws.amazon.com/tools/.
+Here you can download tools to your laptop.
+Most tools have dependencies (i.e. Python, Java...) and required configuration.
+Tool installations differ depending on the OS on your laptop (i.e. Mac, Windows, ....), be sure to carefully read tool installation guidance for your local setup.

-- Use AWS cli
+- Use **AWS cli**
     - download the `aws cli` for your OS -- https://aws.amazon.com/cli/
     - create not-root IAM user with credentials - download credential file
     - verify Python version